-There are a number of products that can help in treating foot blisters such as special dressings, gauze and Compeed.
-Visit the Foot Blister Product section to compare products and read reviews - coming soon!
+There are a number of products that can help in treating foot blisters such as special dressings and gauze.
+One of the most popular is Compeed blister pads.

 Blisters on feet are just one problem that affects the feet and toes.
 You can find out more about other common problems in the causes of foot pain section.

 Alternatively, if you want help working out what is causing your pain, visit the foot pain diagnosis section.

 "Thank you so much!
 Your website is a

 fountain of information!
 I was worrying about top of foot pain, and

 your suggestions for strengthening and stretching are helping